jiadonglee/kurucz-a1/kuruczone/README.md

-# KurucZone: Kurucz Stellar Atmosphere Emulator
+# Kurucz-a1: Kurucz Stellar Atmosphere Emulator

 KurucZone is a Python package that provides a fast neural network-based emulator for Kurucz stellar atmosphere models.
 It allows you to quickly generate atmospheric structures based on stellar parameters (effective temperature, surface gravity, metallicity, and alpha enhancement).